 Definition and Function

 A stop codon is a nucleotide triplet within messenger RNA (mRNA) that signals a termination of translation.
-As the ribosome moves along the mRNA molecule during protein synthesis, it reads each codon sequentially.
+And as the ribosome moves along the mRNA molecule during protein synthesis, it reads each codon sequentially.
 When it encounters a stop codon, it does not add an amino acid to the growing polypeptide chain.
 Instead, it recruits release factors.

 The Three Stop Codons